gemfire/gemfire-examples/json/README.md

 ```

 It first creates a GemFire client with a proxy client cache.
-Then it converts a number of JSON strings to a binary form called JsonDocument and put them to the `example-region`.
+Then it converts a number of JSON strings to `JsonDocument`s with the default BSON storage format and put them to the `example-region`.

+BSON and PDX are two underlying storage formats for `JsonDocument`.
+For the details, benefits and use cases of BSON and PDX, please refer to the GemFire documentation.

-`JsonDocument.toJson()` is used to convert the binary form back to a JSON string.
+`JsonDocument.toJson()` is used to convert the `JsonDocument` back to a JSON string.

 `JsonDocument.getField()` is used to get the value of a specific JSON field, including a nested field.